RHVoice/RHVoice/src/nvda-synthDriver/PACKING.md

-Manual instructions how to build Python wheel.
-This should move into SCons tooling one day.
+Manual instructions how to build Python wheel for distributing through Pyton Package Index (PyPI).
+This does not relate to NVDA plugin in any way and should move into SCons tooling some day.

 ## Creating Windows wheel by hand